terminological/r6-generator/README.md

 This is the main development repository for the r6-generator.

-It is a multi-module maven project for a code generation framework allowing Java libraries to be used in R.
+It is a multi-module Maven project for a code generation framework allowing Java libraries to be used in R.

 The best source of documentation is in the example [documenation project](https://github.com/terminological/r6-generator-docs).

 ## Rationale

-R can use `rJava` or `jsr223` to communicate with `Java`. `R` also has a class system called `R6`.
+R can use `rJava` or `jsr223` to communicate with Java.
+R also has a class system called `R6`.

-If you want to use a java library with native `rJava` or `jsr223` in R there is potentially a lot of glue code needed, and R library specific packaging configuration required.
+If you want to use a Java library with native `rJava` or `jsr223` in R there is potentially a lot of glue code needed, and R library specific packaging configuration required.

-However if you don't mind writing an `R`-centric API in `Java` you can generate all of this glue code using a few `Java` annotations and the normal `javadoc` comments.
-This project provides an annotation processor that writes that glue code and creates a fairly transparent connection between `Java` code and `R` code, with a minimum of hard work.
+However if you don't mind writing an R-centric API in Java you can generate all of this glue code using a few Java annotations and the normal javadoc comments.
+This project provides an annotation processor that writes that glue code and creates a fairly transparent connection between Java code and R code, with a minimum of hard work.
-The focus of this is streamlining the creation and maintenance of `R` libraries by `Java` developers, rather than allowing access to arbitrary `Java` code from `R`.
+The focus of this is streamlining the creation and maintenance of R libraries by Java developers, rather than allowing access to arbitrary Java code from R.

-The ultimate aim of this plugin to allow `Java` developers to provide a simple API for a `Java` library, package it using Java's standard dependency management system `Maven`, push it to github and for that to become seamlessly available as an R library, with a minimal amount of fuss.
+The ultimate aim of this plugin to allow Java developers to provide a simple API for a Java library, package it using Java's standard dependency management system Maven, push it to github and for that to become seamlessly available as an R library, with a minimal amount of fuss.
 A focus is on trying to produce robust R packages directly from Java code, with continuous integration testing using Github workflows and which is ready for CRAN submission.

 The project has 3 components:

-* r6-generator-runtime: a pure Java library which manages data manipulation and marshalling to and from R. This supports the main R datatypes and provides Java versions of these, plus converter methods to ease Java development.
+* `r6-generator-runtime`: a pure Java library which manages data manipulation and marshalling to and from R. This supports the main R datatypes and provides Java versions of these, plus converter methods to ease Java development.
-* r6-generator-maven-plugin: a maven plugin which uses native the `R`-centric `Java` API to generates `R` and `rJava` code that handles the mechanics of installing Java libraries into R, calling java code from R, and wrangling results into a .
+* `r6-generator-maven-plugin`: a Maven plugin which uses native the R-centric Java API to generates R and `rJava` code that handles the mechanics of installing Java libraries into R, calling Java code from R, and wrangling results into a .
-* r6-generator-maven-archetype: a maven archetype which creates a basic framework with recommended configuration for projects using the maven plugin.
+* `r6-generator-maven-archetype`: a Maven archetype which creates a basic framework with recommended configuration for projects using the Maven plugin.

 ## Versions

 ### 0.3.0 (not supported)

-* This version was the first release to maven central and had security vulnerabilities - It should not be used.
+* This version was the first release to Maven central and had security vulnerabilities - It should not be used.
 * supports fat-jar distributions of all bundled dependencies
 * Doxygen2 and Pkgdown support
 * Support for basic R datatypes, and date, data-frames, numeric arrays, named lists,